InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 Manage groups

 Available Commands:
-  create               Create a group delete               Delete the group by id get                  Get the group info by id list                 List groups update               Update the group
+  add-user             Add the user to the group create               Create a group delete               Delete the group by id get                  Get the group info by id list                 List groups list-users           List users in the group remove-user          Remove the user from the group update               Update the group

 Options: